justmorpheus/k8s-rbac-sa-check/README.md

 By default, service accounts, users and groups are checked.
 However, it is possible to not scan for any of those subjects by using the options --no-service-accounts, --no-users and --no-groups respectively.

+It is also possible to export the results in CSV format by using the --output [FILENAME] option

 ## Sample report
 The following image shows a sample output of the script.